 - – Meet link businesses

 By the end of the programme you will have gained key skills, knowledge and understanding to enable you to make a more informed choice.
 The week will support and develop your skills and knowledge across the range of sectors within Engineering and Manufacturing and also give you the key employability skills to enable you to be successful in applying for a apprenticeship, job or training course dependent on what you decide.

 Option 3: 18th – 20th August 2021

 All of the above dates are fully subscribed we will be releasing new dates for the Autumn Term soon.

 We are now taking bookings for our fully funded workshops that have been developed to support in raising the profile of Engineering and Manufacturing to students across Shropshire and Telford and Wrekin who are currently studying in Year 10-13.
 The workshops have been funded by the European Social Fund.

 The workshop offer has been expanded and modified to address restrictions following on from COVID 19.
 We have a broad range of workshops that are deliverable both face to face and online.
 They have been designed to explore the range of industry sectors within engineering and manufacturing to support students in their career choices.

-We have modified our offer to address changes so when we do resume our face to face workshops these will be offered to reduced class sizes to allow for us to implement COVID safety measures whilst at the centre, school or college.
+We have modified our offer to address changes our face to face workshops will be offered to reduced class sizes to allow for us to implement COVID safety measures whilst at the centre, school or college.
 All workshops have been risk assessed to ensure that government guidelines are followed.
 All schools will receive a full risk assessment upon booking one of our workshops.